“It is through the death of God that religions emerge.”

 Nevertheless, cosmological redshift (i.e., due to expansion) became an unshakeable dogma and the foundation of the ‘standard’ model of the universe.

-However, Hubble’s prediction was right on the mark.
-His former intern, Halton Arp, went on to become widely known in his own right for his ‘Atlas of Peculiar Galaxies’ (1966), the most frequently cited resource for research on galaxy formation.
+However, Hubble’s prediction was fulfilled by his former intern, Halton Arp, who went on to become widely known in his own right for his ‘Atlas of Peculiar Galaxies’ (1966), the most frequently cited resource for research on galaxy formation.
 His observations using the Hale telescope at Palomar Observatory, images from which were published in the Atlas, had led him to very different conclusions about red shift.
-From 1967 onwards he developed a compelling argument that red shift does not mean recession or acceleration away from the observer, but is an intrinsic property of matter like mass or charge, which can change over time, younger galaxies emitting light at the red end of the spectrum.
+From 1967 onwards he developed an argument that red shift does not mean recession or acceleration away from the observer, but represents an intrinsic property of matter like mass or charge, which can change over time, younger galaxies emitting light at the red end of the spectrum.

 For this Arp was censured by his peers and had his telescope privileges withdrawn at Palomar in a blatant attempt to block his research.
 The parallel with an earlier telescopist, Galileo Galilei, has been made much of by his supporters, but Arp was able to sidestep the suppression without too much difficulty.
 Relocating to Europe in 1983, he continued his work at the Max Planck Institute for Astrophysics in Germany.